 of the quarter

-|Military orders showing the effective date of deployment|
+|Your military orders showing the effective date of deployment|

-|D. Death||Death of the student or member of the immediate family
+|C. Death||Death of the student or member of the immediate family

-(parent, spouse/domestic partner, child, sibling)
+(parent, spouse, domestic partner, child, sibling, grandparent)

-|E. University Error||Student incorrectly advised by UW representative||A written statement (on official letterhead) or email from the University department or unit explaining how the University of Washington was in error from the responsible UW personnel, either:
+|D. University Error||Student incorrectly advised by UW representative||A statement explaining how the University of Washington was in error from the responsible UW personnel, either: